 The question of LABOR

-We understand that power is never operational or present in anyway without resistance — the two concepts are mutually constitutive.
-T
+We understand that power is never operational or present in anyway without resistance—the two concepts are mutually constitutive.

 We cannot speak of capital without speaking of labor.

-When we talk about capitalist colonization of the lifeworld, we are always already talking about the formation the labor movement.
-Privatization, consolidation, accumulation on one side; socialization, unionization, network formation.
+Thus, when we talk about capitalist colonization of the lifeworld (or simply development), we are always already talking about formation of labor movements and/or their emergent conditions of possibility.